Crystallee612/Crystallee612.github.io/_news/announcement_15.md

 inline: true
 ---

-Our paper "Denoising Self-Attentive Sequential Recommendation" won the Best Paper award in Resys'22!
+Our paper won the Best Paper award in RecSys'22!